Join a Hope Group

 If you have an existing Hope Group and want to add someone new, feel free to invite them.
 There’s no need for them to register through Hope in order to join your Hope Group.

-Hope Groups typically start by meeting on-site at Hope for Hope Groups Kickoff, but once the class is over, groups are encouraged to continue meeting together on their own in homes, coffee shops, libraries, restaurants … wherever they want!
+Hope Groups typically start by meeting on-site at a Group Study, but once the class is over, groups are encouraged to continue meeting together on their own in homes, coffee shops, libraries, restaurants … wherever they want!

 Contact Us